oasis-tcs/openc2-ap-pac/ap-pac.md

--   **Target:** A subset of the Targets and Target-Specifiers defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) that are meaningful in the context of PAC and two Targets and their Specifiers that are defined in this specification.
+-   **Target:** A subset of the Targets and Target-Specifiers defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) that are meaningful in the context of PAC and the Targets and their Specifiers that are defined in this specification.

 -   **Arguments:** A subset of the Arguments defined in Version 1.0